Basis for Freedom to Operate

 Patents owned by others can easily obstruct further product development.
 With a Basis for FTO within a particular technical area you will receive information concerning related patents.

 Any relevant patents we discover do not necessarily pose an obstacle to free operation.
-We therefore check whether they are still valid, and if so in what countries.
+If you would like us to check if they are still valid and in which countries, we can do this as an additional service.

 Use a Basis for FTO if you